The business world can be an exciting place—but also a scary one.

 - Regularly engage in email communications with your coworkers.

 - If you are developing a presentation with a group, volunteer to take charge of the writing portion of the project.

 - Write project updates and other status reports for the projects you are working on—even if these materials are not required.
 Then ask a trusted friend or coworker to proofread these materials.

 - Take notes at meetings even if it is not required.

 - Join those industry-related groups and social media chats described above, and actively participate in discussions online.

-4 Intensive Business English Courses for Successful Studies
+4 Business English Courses for Intensive, Rewarding Studies

 Business English classes can be found both in person and online.
 If you do not live in or near a major city, it might be more difficult to find in-person classes—but thanks to the internet, it is possible to take an intensive business English class from the comfort of your own home.